ezdiy/cogo/README.md

 This does not seem to happen in practice, but never the less it's a possibility.

-Furthermore, the dependence on unexported field offset in `g` is a horrible hack.
-The repo as is will be updated to only work with recent versions (now Go 1.12.x).
+The dependence on unexported field offset in `g` is a horrible hack.
+The repo as is will be updated to only work with recent versions, now **Go 1.12.x up to git master**).

 It's meant only for import into environments which can't afford modified runtime.

 A proper way to do this (and get support for all platforms, go versions and inlining), is this patch: